studywysc/studywysc.github.io/docs/_docs/privacy.md

 Here's a human-readable summary (that is not legally binding):

 - Wysc has access to, processes, and/or stores public data that you, [Discord](https://discordapp.com/developers/docs/intro){: target="_blank" rel="noopener"}, or [a third party](/docs/credits) chooses to make public about you (ie. GitHub)
-- Wysc uses third party processors to manage this public data and provide Wysc services, [most of which will be listed here](/docs/credits).
+- Wysc uses third party processors to manage this public data and provide services to you, [most of which will be listed here](/docs/credits).
 - Wysc keeps records of some public user data for purposes like moderation, usage analytics, and backups.
 - We operate out of the United States
 - [Contact us](/docs/contact) for any questions!